Ryuga-17/scrag/docs/guides/getting-started.md

 `uv sync` resolves the lockfile `uv.lock` (if present) and installs toolchain requirements.
 The editable install exposes the `scrag` CLI entry point.

+> **Dependency Management:** This project uses `uv` as the canonical dependency manager.
+All dependencies are defined in `src/scrag/pyproject.toml` and managed via `uv.lock`.
+Do not use `pip install -r requirements.txt` as the root `requirements.txt` has been removed to avoid conflicts.

 ### 3. Verify the CLI

 ```bash